 Filing for divorce can be a long, intricate process.
 There are hearings, mediation, meetings with attorneys, arbitration, custody disputes, division of property, and more.
 And then there are the divorce forms to contend with.
-We’re talking forms on top of forms.
+We’re talking paperwork on top of paperwork.
 All of this can be overwhelming.

 On a basic level, however, filing for divorce in Oregon doesn’t need to be scary or as complex as it seems.
 It is a process to be sure, but the steps are relatively straightforward.
 Being as prepared as possible will only benefit your case.
 It never hurts to familiarize yourself with the stages ahead of time.
 With that in mind, here’s an overview of the process and a look at the divorce forms you may encounter.